ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

   failures and exceptions
 * Extensive testing of slow configuration APIs
-* Situations where the integration tests cannot be run as part of the main Ansible continuous integraiton running in Shippable.
+* Situations where the integration tests cannot be run as part of the main Ansible continuous integration running in Shippable.